wavefrontHQ/docs/pages/doc/missing_data_troubleshooting.md

 **Troubleshooting & Further Investigation**

-The **Wavefront Usage** integration includes several alertd that you can customize to be alerted when there is a high rate of new IDs.
+The **Wavefront Usage** integration includes several alerts that you can customize to be alerted when there is a high rate of new IDs.

-* A high rate of new IDs can happen when you start expanding the data you send to Wavefront.
+* A high rate of new IDs can happen when you start sending new data to Wavefront.
 * A high rate of new IDs could also indicate a **cardinality issue** with the data shape of the data you're sending to Wavefront.
 For instance, if a timestamp was included as a point tag, a high number of unique point tags results.
 This can be a problem when you send the data to Wavefront, but also causes problems later when you query the data.
 See [Tanzu Observability Data Naming Best Practices] for best practices.

-## Step 8: Find Blocked Data Issues
+## Step 8: Determine Whether Data Is Being Blocked

 The Wavefront proxy or the Wavefront service block data for a variety of reasons.
-When this happens, the data is dropped and is be ingested.
+When this happens, the data is dropped and is not ingested.
 If data is blocked at the proxy, the proxy log includes a message indicating the reason.

-### Blocked Data Issue: Incorrect Timestamps
+### Blocked Data Reason: Invalid Timestamps

 By default, the proxy and the Wavefront service allow data points that are timestamped between:
 * 8760 hours (1 year) ago
 * 24 hours (1 day) ahead of the current time

-This functionality supports back-fill of old data or pre-fill of data.
+This functionality supports back-fill of old data or pre-fill future data.
 Make sure that the timestamp of your data points is in this range.
 Data with a timestamp outside this range will be rejected at the proxy or not ingested by the Wavefront service.
+If you have a use case for ingesting data outside this time range, update the proxy configuration and [contact Support](wavefront_support_feedback.html#support) to have the backend configuration for your environment updated.

-### Blocked Data Issue: Invalid Data Format
+### Blocked Data Reason: Invalid Data Format

 The proxy supports a variety of data formats.
 Most environments are set up to use different ports for different formats.
 Ensure that data is being sent to the proper port.

-For data that is in the Wavefront Data Format, see [this page](wavefront_data_format.html) for information on what is and is not valid.
+For data that is in the Wavefront Data Format, see [this page](wavefront_data_format.html) for information on what is and is not valid and on the [limits that are in place](wavefront_limits.html).

 * Each component of the data point has a set of allowed characters and length limits.
-* There is also a limit, by default, of 20 point tags per data point.
+* There is also, for example, a default limit of 20 points tags per data point.

-### Blocked Data Issue: Proxy Preprocessor Rules
+### Blocked Data Reasons: Proxy Preprocessor Rules

 The proxy supports setting up [custom preprocessor rules](proxies_preprocessor_rules.html) to allow or block certain data.
 Ensure that your data meets all the rules set-up at the proxy.
 You may need to reach out to the team that manages the proxy and/or those rules.